ant-design/ant-design/docs/react/migration-v4.en-US.md

 - DatePicker rewrite
   - Provide the `picker` property for selector switching.
   - Range selection can now select start and end times individually.
+  - `onPanelChange` will also trigger when panel value changed.
 - Tree, Select, TreeSelect, AutoComplete rewrite
   - use virtual scrolling.
   - `onBlur` no longer trigger value change.